meta-company/makex/documents/source/makex-files.md

 A wide range of built-in methods for {py:class}`Python strings <str>` and other primitive types (such as  {py:class}`lists <list>` and  {py:class}`dictionaries <dict>`) are not defined or enabled.
 ```

+## Lists

+Lists in Makex may be defined using the open and closing brackets to items (e.g. `["item1", "item2"]`).

+## None

+The name `None` is used as a null value.

+A `None` value in makex is typically ignored or skipped. `None` values are not serialized to strings.

+## Mappings (aka Dictionaries)

+Mappings in Makex may be defined using the open and closing braces to define keys and values (e.g. `{"key1": "value1", "key2": "value2", ...}`).

+Mappings must use Strings for the keys, and the values may be any type as required/used.

 (functions)=
 ```{include} syntax-functions.md